pachyderm/pachyderm/doc/concepts/data-concepts/index.rst

 where it gets merged.

 The Pachyderm version control works slightly differently.
-In Pachyderm, only a centralized repository exists and you do not store any local copies of that repository.
+In Pachyderm, only a centralized repository exists, and you do not store any local copies of that repository.
 Therefore, the merge, in the traditional Git meaning, does not occur.